Book Clinic Appointment with Ms. Hemal Sanjay Kunte

 - Sulking reveals the loser.

 It is so true!
 When a person sulks, others imagine that this person is "weak", "timid", "helpless" and "someone who is at fault".
 Sulking does not help, because even if, after sulking a person goes back to make peace with the other, s/he appears like a fool, loser, needy and may be clingy.
 So instead of sulking, If people learn to express their anger without being aggressive, it can help them a lot.
 They will feel powerful, wiser, and certainly, they will not feel like a fool or a loser.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 We are social animals.
 We stay in groups and like to be connected, with family and friends.